 To give you an idea here is a list of the most common art positions you’ll find at a game studio:

 - Concept Artist

 - FX Animator

 - Art Director

+Not everyone will need college to begin their career.
 In fact, some of the most influential game developers of all time were college dropouts– Hironobu Sakaguchi (Final Fantasy) and Gabe Newell (Valve Corporation), to name a few.

 That being said, these days a lot of game developers are looking to only hire artists who can prove they have the skills and experience needed to work in such a demanding, fast-paced environment.

 The good news is that all across the United States there are excellent universities now offering art degrees that will train you to be an efficient and creative game artist.